Squeezed Britons avoid hotels, car trips

 British consumer confidence edged up slightly in November but was still close to a two-year low.

-Earlier in December, Britain's biggest retailer Tesco reported a drop in underlying British sales for the fourth quarter in a row.
+Earlier in December, the country's biggest retailer Tesco reported a drop in underlying domestic sales for the fourth quarter in a row while clothes retailer Peacocks went into administration.

-(Deletes incorrect statement in final paragraph that Peacocks is in administration.
-It is not.)